Droobledores/TranslaTale/README.md

 https://github.com/CRefice/

 ====================
 Thanks to FJay69 for your great UndertaleTools toolkit.
-You rocks, man!
+You rock, man!

 https://github.com/fjay69/UndertaleTools